MicrosoftDocs/win32/desktop-src/Controls/en-msgfilter.md

 ---
 title: EN\_MSGFILTER notification code
-description: Notifies a rich edit control's parent window of a keyboard or mouse event in the control.
-A rich edit control sends this notification code in the form of a WM\_NOTIFY message. ms.assetid: '96cf0047-baae-46cd-82e8-ab6f3f353260'
+description: Notifies a rich edit controls parent window of a keyboard or mouse event in the control.
+A rich edit control sends this notification code in the form of a WM\_NOTIFY message. ms.assetid: 96cf0047-baae-46cd-82e8-ab6f3f353260
+keywords:
-keywords: ["EN_MSGFILTER notification code Windows Controls"]
+- EN_MSGFILTER notification code Windows Controls
 topic_type:
 - apiref
 api_name: